BlueBrain/NeuroM/doc/source/heterogeneous.rst

 Neurite
 ~~~~~~~

-Neurite features have been extended to include a ``section_type`` argument, which can be used to apply a feature on a heterogeneous neurite.
+Neurite objects have been extended to include a ``process_subtrees`` flag, which can be used to apply a feature on a heterogeneous neurite.

 .. testcode:: [heterogeneous]